-Harvard units may occasionally spend modest amounts from appropriate funding sources to recognize employees under certain circumstances.
+Harvard units may occasionally spend modest amounts from appropriate funding sources to recognize employees or nonemployees under certain circumstances.

 Allowable employee recognition may take the form of celebratory events or gifts for the following occasions: